Graduate Study in the History of Art and Architecture

 Welcome to a supportive community of scholars and professionals dedicated to advancing scholarship and public engagement in the history of art and architecture.

 *Please check SIS to confirm the following information.
 Updates can occur at any time and the information here is to be used as a guideline.

-The PhD degree in Art and Architectural History requires 42 graded credits.
-Students who are admitted with an MA in art or architectural history may transfer 12 graded credits.
+The PhD degree in Art and Architectural History requires 30 graded credits.
+Students admitted without MA degrees in relevant fields are expected to write a Qualifying Paper in the summer between their first and second years.
 Graded credits are typically completed through a combination of coursework and supervised research with the student's PhD advisor.
 Students are encouraged to take a wide range of Art and Architectural History PhD courses (ARAH in the course catalogue), and they may also take graduate courses in other departments that contribute to their PhD thesis formation.
 All students are expected to be ABD by the end of their third year of study.

 Reading knowledge of at least two foreign languages is required.
 These languages should be appropriate to the dissertation field and determined in consultation with the students' PhD advisor.
 Language examinations are conducted in the department at the start of each semester.

 Students will undertake a PhD examination prepared by three faculty members in their area of study.
 Exams should demonstrate the student's mastery of foundational primary sources, historiographical issues, and scholarship broadly related to the dissertation.
 The PhD examination includes both written and oral components.

 Students will write a dissertation prospectus of no more than fifteen pages (excluding bibliography) that includes an abstract; a project statement outlining the project's scope, situating it historiographically, and identifying its contributions; a program and schedule of research; and a select bibliography.
 The Handbook lays out further expectations.